urbit/urbit.org-reloaded/content/docs/userspace/full-stack/3-agent.md

 ::
 ```

-Here we have our `++on-scry` arm.
+Here we have our `++on-peek` arm.
 The scry endpoints we've defined are divided
 into two parts: querying the update `$log` and retrieving entries from the
 `$journal`.
 Each end-point is as follows: